 We are a leading provider of data and analytics technology and services to healthcare organizations.
-Our Solution comprises a cloud-based data platform, software analytics applications, and professional services expertise.
-Our clients, which are primarily healthcare providers, use our Solution to manage their data, derive analytical insights to operate their organizations, and produce measurable clinical, financial, and operational improvements.
+Our Solution comprises our cloud-based data and analytics platform, software applications, and professional services expertise.
+Our clients, which are primarily healthcare providers, use our Solution to manage their data, derive analytical insights to operate their organization, and produce measurable clinical, financial, and operational improvements.
 We envision a future where all healthcare decisions are data-informed.